 ANSWER: The modern version of snake (serpent) handling began as a religious ritual in the Appalachia region of the U.S. by George Hensley.
 He introduced the practice, based on a literal interpretation of Mark 16:17 - 18, to a Holiness movement church around 1910.
 Hensley became a credentialed minister of the church in 1915.
 After seven years of service, he left the denomination that credentialed him to form the first Pentecostal church to require ALL its members to be able to handle a snake as proof of their conversion.

 Taking Mark 16:18 as the sole "proof text" that guarantees snake handling will not harm Christians, regardless of the circumstances, goes against sound Scriptural teachings that we are not to tempt God (Deuteronomy 6:16, Matthew 4:7, Luke 4:12, 1Corithinas 10:9).
 It is one thing to accidently encounter a poisonous reptile and be saved from death (as Paul was, see Acts 28:3 - 6).
-It is entirely different, however, to knowingly put ourselves in harm's way such that it tempts God and his perfect love for us.
+It is entirely different, however, to knowingly put ourselves in harm's way with a snake.